 Thrive Headline Optimizer: the best option for most websites

 Starting at $67 per license for unlimited headline tests, Thrive Headline Optimizer is a WordPress plugin and AB testing tool created to offer an affordable and reliable way to AB test article headlines.

 Unlike most AB testing tools, it doens’t simply rely on click-through rate to measure headline success but also takes time on page and scrolling percentage (how far down the page visitors scroll) into account.

 This helps you make sure that your blog post title doesn’t simply attract people but also make them more likely to read and engage with your content.

 Nelio A/B Testing: a good alternative

-Nelio A/B testing is a WordPress plugin you can use to AB test headlines, landing pages, Woocommerce product descriptions and a lot more.
+Nelio A/B testing is a WordPress AB testing plugin you can use to test blog post titles, landing pages, Woocommerce product descriptions and a lot more.

 With plans starting at $29 /mo for one site and 5,000 pageviews, Nelio remains affordable and is a great option if you have enough visitors to measure headlines success based on CTR (people clicking to read the article from a top post widget in the sidebar, blog post lists etc).